goreleaser/goreleaser/www/docs/customization/docker_manifest.md

   id: myimg

   # Name template for the manifest.
-  # Defaults to empty.
   name_template: "foo/bar:{{ .Version }}"

   # Image name templates to be added to this manifest.
-  # Defaults to empty.
   image_templates:
   - "foo/bar:{{ .Version }}-amd64"
   - "foo/bar:{{ .Version }}-arm64v8"

   # Extra flags to be passed down to the manifest create command.
-  # Defaults to empty.
   create_flags:
   - --insecure

   # Extra flags to be passed down to the manifest push command.
-  # Defaults to empty.
   push_flags:
   - --insecure